linkedin/venice/README.md

 Getting Started
 ===============
-Refer [Venice quickstart](https://github.com/linkedin/venice/tree/master/quickstart) to create your own Venice cluster and play around with some features like creating a data store, batch push, incremental push, and single get.
+Refer to the [Venice quickstart](./quickstart/README.md) to create your own Venice cluster and play around with some features like creating a data store, batch push, incremental push, and single get.

 Previously Published Content
 ============================